happyuc-project/web3j/docs/source/filters.rst

 ----------------------------

 Topic filters capture details of HappyUC Virtual Machine (EVM) events taking place in the network.
-These events are created by smart contracts and stored in the transaction log associated with a smart contract.
+These events are created by smart contracts and stored in the reqTransaction log associated with a smart contract.

 The `Solidity documentation <http://solidity.readthedocs.io/en/develop/contracts.html#events>`_